Itera/docker-intro-workshop/01_static_website/README.md

 The `--tag` or `-t` flag is used to give our image a name.

+Congratulations!
+You have now built your first Docker image.
+You should be able to see your image if you run the `docker images` command.
+We are now ready to run a container using our freshly built image.

-- **Start a container from the image using the `docker run` command:**
+- **Start a container from the `my-static-website` image using the `docker run` command:**
 ```
 docker run --rm --publish 8080:80 my-static-website
 ```

-You should then be able to view the website by opening http://localhost:8080 in a browser.
+You should now be able to view the website by opening http://localhost:8080 in a browser.

 - **Try changing the content of the index.html file and reload the webpage.**